zephyrproject-rtos/zephyr/samples/net/wpan_serial/README.rst

    - :file:`prj.conf`
      This is the standard default config.
 This can be used by itself for hardware which has native 802.15.4 support.

-   - :file:`overlay-cc2520.conf`
-     This overlay enables support for CC2520 transceiver

    - :file:`overlay-rf2xx.conf`
      This overlay enables support for RF2XX transceiver